Are you thinking about suicide?

 They’re interactive and fun.
 If you’re having suicidal thoughts, we’d like to strongly encourage you to try these interactive tools that are fun and engaging.

-Having Suicidal Thoughts in Jacksonville?
+Having Suicidal Thoughts?

 You are not alone, no matter how much pain you’re experiencing in right now.